htcondor/htcondor/docs/overview/exceptional-features.rst

     workstation activity detectable at certain hours before HTCondor could start a job.
-Job requirements/preferences and resource availability constraints can be described in terms of powerful expressions, resulting in HTCondor’s adaptation to nearly any desired policy.
+Job requirements/preferences and resource availability constraints can be described in terms of powerful expressions, resulting in HTCondor's adaptation to nearly any desired policy.

 :index:`overview<single: overview; HTCondor>` :index:`overview`